yatingw24/X-men/README.md

 # The Market Value of Jean Grey Among Female X-Men
 X-Men, first made their debut in American Comics in 1963, are a group of mutants - humans with supernatural power that manifested at puberty - that later reached a huge fanbase.

 Here is the shortcut to my [article:](https://yatingw24.github.io/X-men/)

+A great thank to [Rally's Mutant Moneyball](https://rallyrd.com/mutant-moneyball-a-data-driven-ultimate-x-men/?), who provided the context for data collection and a walkthrough of his priliminary data analysis.

+## Key Takeaways of my Project
+Jean Grey, heavily referenced in both American comics and the film franchise, remains valuable in the second-hand market;

+Readers love a dramatic twist - the death of Jean Grey in 1980 has only made her more sought-after than any female X-Man;

+Jean Grey's legacy is passed onto her daughter, Rachel Summers, who saw a highest price for on eBay.

 ## Goal:
 understanding the shift in the market value of female X-Men by comparing their percentage of appearance in the 80s vs. the 90s and average personal price on auction websites such as eBay.\